 The way you do it is by living on less than you make.
 There will always be temptations coming at you from every direction along the way.
 Everybody wants a piece of your paycheck, am I right?
 But you get to dig in your heels and say, “Nope.
 I choose to live wisely and within my means.”

 For me and my husband, Winston, it’s required some sacrifice.
 And sacrifice is hard.
-It’s hard to see all your friends go on vacation.
+It’s hard to see all your friends go on vacation and not compare yourself.
 It’s hard not to get the furniture you really want before the party you’re hosting.
 It’s hard turning down a dinner invitation because it’s not in the budget.
 Those choices aren’t fun in the moment, but they lead to an abundant life.

 One thing that’s helped us is the hard realization that, when it comes to spending money, there’s a difference between needs and wants.